Multimetrics Reports

 Visibility

-In this field the user shall determine whether the report will be visible to other users, i.e. a public report, or on the contrary will be private and will only be visible to the creator of the report.
+In this field, the user will determine whether the report will be visible to other users (i.e., a public report, Public), or whether it will be private and visible only to the report’s creator (Private).

 Function